EduID-Mobile/Architecture-and-Requirements/version2/50-operational-model.md

 ## Centralised vs. Distributed Federation Management

-The original operation model for the Swiss EduID Mobile App considered that supportive dictionary services are integrated with the central EduID Infrastructure.
-The central integration of Swiss EduID services allows the deep integration of the services into the Swiss EduID infrastructure.
+The original operation model for the Swiss edu-ID Mobile App considered that supportive dictionary services are integrated with the central edu-ID Infrastructure.
+The central integration of Swiss edu-ID services allows the deep integration of the services into the Swiss edu-ID infrastructure.
 This allows to keep consistent information across all aspects of the authentication and authorization infrastructure.

 A distributed approach to integrate mobile capabilities to academic federation services allows removes the need for central coordination and support by relying on shared standards but distributed infrastructures.
-This allows the EduID Infrastructure as well as the mobile authentication and authorization services independently.
-Participating institutions may adopt the service together or separately from the Swiss EduID infrastructure.
+This allows the edu-ID Infrastructure as well as the mobile authentication and authorization services independently.
+Participating institutions may adopt the service together or separately from the Swiss edu-ID infrastructure.
 Furthermore, dictionary services could be decoupled from central infrastructure and thus limits the need for exchanging personal data between parties within the academic federation.

-## Core EduID Infrastructure
+## Core edu-ID Infrastructure

-Within a distributed infrastructure the Swiss EduID services would act solely as authentication service.
+Within a distributed infrastructure the Swiss edu-ID services would act solely as authentication service.
 This infrastructure would be hosted and maintained by SWITCH and related parties.

 Ideally all web-service endpoints that directly link to the Swiss eduID main service components should be hosted and operated by SWITCH.
 This includes all OAuth2 service endpoints.

 ## App-related Infrastructure

-Clients for the EduID Mobile App can be managed by a separate service for authorizing Swiss Mobile App Clients.
+Clients for the edu-ID Mobile App can be managed by a separate service for authorizing Swiss Mobile App Clients.
 This service is responsible for maintaining app releases and controlling app availability for the different mobile platforms.
 As institutions who are active in mobile app development already have distribution processes in place this can be performed by the participating institutions.

-The client authorization is part of the OAuth2 protocol and commercially available OAuth2 solutions already integrate client authorization, this could be easily integrated into the central Swiss EduID infrastructure.
-Alternatively, the clients could authorize separately against a client authorization service and use the Swiss EduID authentication services as resource services within the OAuth2 protocol.
+The client authorization is part of the OAuth2 protocol and commercially available OAuth2 solutions already integrate client authorization, this could be easily integrated into the central Swiss edu-ID infrastructure.
+Alternatively, the clients could authorize separately against a client authorization service and use the Swiss edu-ID authentication services as resource services within the OAuth2 protocol.
 In this case the client authorization would be easily hosted at one or more institutions within the Swiss academic federation.
 As such service would extend existing authorization services, this could be performed at the institutions with very limited overhead as part of the already existing activities.

 ## Dictionary services